On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Large-Scale Numerical Experiments

 \subsection{Experimental Setting}

-The performance of SLAD is evaluated on the French RTE system (over 6,000 buses) for the entire year in 2018.
+The performance of SLAD is evaluated on the over 6,000 buses RTE system for the entire year in 2018.
 Namely, the paper executes a simulation for every day of the year, using a realistic pipeline depicted in Figure \ref{fig:simulation_pipeline}, which reproduces the interaction between day-ahead and real-time markets in the US.
 The detailed setup of the case study is as follows.
 The real-time market pipeline is executed over the day, i.e., an economic dispatch problem is solved every 5 minutes, and it outputs the energy dispatch and reserves for each generator which become inputs for the following period.

-The time series for load and renewable generation, as well as economic data for the generators, were reconstructed following the disaggregation methods in \cite{chatzos2022data}.
-The case study sets high penalty costs with load shedding at \$100000/MWh, operating reserve shortages at \$50000/MWh, regulating reserve shortage at \$55000/MWh, and transmission violation cost \$1500/MWh (which is the price used by some ISOs).
-In addition, the import cost is set to \$1000/MWh.
-The experiments set high capacities for import generators.
-Therefore, the system should not encounter load-shedding or reserve shortages as import generators provide sufficient high-cost energy if needed.
+The time series for load and renewable generation, as well as economic data for the generators, were reconstructed following the disaggregation methods in \citep{chatzos2022data}.
+The case study sets high penalty costs with load shedding at \$100,000/MWh, operating reserve shortages at \$50,000/MWh, regulating reserve shortage at \$55,000/MWh, transmission violation cost \$1,500/MWh, ramping capability shortage at \$30/MWh (which is the price used by some ISOs).
+Artificial generators that represent imports have a high capacity and a cost of \$1000/MWh.
+Therefore, the system should not encounter load shedding or reserve shortages as import generators provide sufficient high-cost energy if needed.

-The SCED and LAD problems are solved directly as linear programs.
-The accelerated Benders algorithm of SLAD is implemented in Julia.
-All optimization problems are formulated in JuMP \cite{DunningHuchetteLubin2017_JuMP} and solved with Gurobi 9.5 using one core; the BD subproblems in SLAD are solved in parallel using one core per subproblem.
-The BD algorithm uses a maximum number of iterations of 100, and a relative gap tolerance of $\epsilon = 10^{-5}$.
-Experiments are carried out on high-performance computing (HPC) from Partnership for an Advanced Computing Environment (PACE) at the Georgia Institute of Technology, Atlanta, Georgia \cite{PACE}.
+All optimization problems are formulated in JuMP \citep{DunningHuchetteLubin2017_JuMP} and solved using Gurobi 10.0 with 10 threads.
+The SCED, SCED+RP and LAD problems employ Gurobi's barrier method (method parameter set to 2).
+SLAD’s accelerated Benders algorithm is implemented in Julia, solving the BD subproblems in parallel—each with one core using the barrier method—and the master problem with 10 threads.
+Consequently, SLAD uses the same total of 10 threads as SCED, SCED+RP, and LAD.
+The BD algorithm uses a maximum number of iterations of 100, and a relative gap tolerance of $\epsilon \, {=} \, 10^{-5}$.
+Experiments are carried out on the Phoenix cluster at the Georgia Institute of Technology, Atlanta, Georgia \citep{PACE}.